 You will also want to learn the false cut, where, despite the cuts, the cards stay in the same order.
 Another interesting cut, the one-handed cut, uses one hand to divide the deck into three sections.
 It is neat to see this move in action, you palm the cards and use the tips of your fingers to cut the deck.

 There are some fantastic cuts that are explained in Bill Tarr’s classic magic instructional text, “Now You See It, Now You Don't.”
 There are a couple of great false cuts that you can learn early on and find yourself using all the time, such as Lee Asher’s Fabrication and Sibling moves.
 Sibling is taught on Asher's “Five Card Stud” video.

 Card Flourish Resources

-Xtreme Beginnerz is a two-DVD set that offers instruction by De'vo, Jerry Cestkowski and other pros and teaches a wide variety of card flourishes for beginners and intermediate performers.
+- "Xtreme Beginnerz": A two-disc set offers instruction by De'vo, Jerry Cestkowski, and other pros and teaches a wide variety of card flourishes for beginning and intermediate performers.
 It's a virtual encyclopedia on flashy card moves.

-On the advanced side, I'm a big fan of The Buck Twins.
-“Trilogy,” their three-disc set, offers some six hours of flourishes, moves and fast card tricks.
-If you want lots of good, hard moves to master over a long time, this is the DVD set to purchase.
-And for those who prefer books, The Buck Twins teach 14 moves, many from "Trilogy," in a well-illustrated book called "Sleightly Magicial," which I also recommend.
+- "Trilogy" and "Sleightly Magical": On the advanced side, The Buck Twins offer a three-disc set with six hours of flourishes, moves, and fast card tricks.
+If you want lots of good, hard moves to master over a long time, this is the video set to purchase.
+The Buck Twins teach 14 moves in the well-illustrated book called "Sleightly Magicial."

-Finally, a relatively new DVD on the scene, World XCM Champions Vol.1, with Max Vlassenko and J.S.
-Lin, teaches some 50 fantastic moves.
-This DVD is less about the multiple cuts and more about outrageous balancing, juggling, arm spreads and more.
+- "World XCM Champions": A video with Max Vlassenko and J.S.
+Lin teaches some 50 fantastic moves.
+This video is less about the multiple cuts and more about outrageous balancing, juggling, arm spreads, and more.